paradise-fi/RoFI/RoFILib/README.md

 You can choose whether to visualize model(s) of configuration(s) in 3D on the screen or save picture(s) of configuration(s) using `-s` or `--save` option.
 You can also specify a path where to save the pictures using `-p` or `--path` option.

 If there are more configurations in the input file, you can choose `-a` or `--animation` option which will generete smoother changes between the configurations.
-If you do not want to animate it, you have to use `-m` or `--many` to specify that there are more than one configuration in the file.
+If you do not want to animate it, you have to use `-n` or `--many` to specify that there are more than one configuration in the file.

 If the animation is chosen, you can specify:

 * framerate of the animation using one of the `-f` or `--framerate` options
-* angle velocity of modules using one of the `-o`, `--omega`, `-d` or `--degree` options
+* angle velocity of modules using one of the `-v`, `--velocity`, `-g` or `--angle` options
-* reconnection time / number of pictures using one of the `-r`, `--recTime`, `-e` or `--recPics` options
+* reconnection time / number of pictures using one of the `-t`, `--recTime`, `-e` or `--recPics` options

+You can also specify resolution (or size) of the result (on the screen or saved picture) using `-r`, `--resolution` option in format numberxnumber (e.g. 1920x1080).
+If the save option is used, you can specify magnification (`-m`, `--magnify`).
+E.g. magnification=2 and resolution=1920x1080 will create a picture with resolution 3840x2160.

 You can also specify settings for camera in a separate file.
 The file can contain following lines: